nico/hack/notes/copydir.md

 The output directory is 2 GiB, in addition to the 1 GiB input directory.
 That explains the slowdown.

-It also chops off the nanoseconds of the timestamps (note trailing zeros):
+It also chops off the nanoseconds of the timestamps (note trailing zeros) (update: Fixed in macOS 11.3):

     % stat -f '%N %Fm' bar
     bar 1609297230.485880000